isaccanedo/fineract/README.md

     docker rm -f mariadb-10.9

 Esteja ciente de que este banco de dados de contêiner de banco de dados mantém seu estado dentro do contêiner e não no sistema de arquivos do host.
 Ele é perdido quando você destrói (rm) este contêiner.
-Isso normalmente é bom para o desenvolvimento.
-See [Caveats: Where to Store Data on the database container documentation](https://hub.docker.com/_/mariadb) re. how to make it persistent instead of ephemeral.
+Isso normalmente é bom para o desenvolvimento.Consulte [Advertências: onde armazenar dados na documentação do contêiner do banco de dados](https://hub.docker.com/_/mariadb). como torná-lo persistente em vez de efêmero.

 Tomcat v9 is only required if you wish to deploy the Fineract WAR to a separate external servlet container.
 Note that you do not require to install Tomcat to develop Fineract, or to run it in production if you use the self-contained JAR, which transparently embeds a servlet container using Spring Boot.
 (Until FINERACT-730, Tomcat 7/8 were also supported, but now Tomcat 9 is required.)